learn-co-curriculum/big-o-lab/README.md

 Write a function using two `for` loops to determine if all of the numbers are unique.
 The function you write may feel pretty inefficient.
 What is the worst case scenario?
 What is the big O of the function.

 > ProTip: Answering an algorithmic question relies on process as much as anything else.
-First make sure you understand the question.
-Then, restate the  question in your process in words.
+First, make sure you understand the question.
+Then, restate the question in your own words.
 To help you solve the question, try to relate it in the real world.
 In this case if I handed you twenty cards and asked you to tell me definitively whether they were all unique, could you do it?
 How would you do it?
 Write that down in words.
 Then translate those words into code.

 When you're done, you can look at the solution below.